List of places of worship in Arun: Religious affiliation

-According to the 2001 United Kingdom Census, 140,759 people lived in Arun.
-Of these, 76.6% identified themselves as Christian, 0.38% were Muslim, 0.19% were Jewish, 0.18% were Buddhist, 0.1% were Hindu, 0.02% were Sikh, 0.29% followed another religion, 14.68% claimed no religious affiliation and 7.56% did not state their religion.
-The proportion of Christians was higher than the 72.8% in England as a whole, and the proportions of people with no religious affiliation was similar to the national figure of 14.59%.
-Other religions named in the Census had much lower proportions of followers than in England overall—the corresponding national percentages were 3.1% for Islam, 1.11% for Hinduism, 0.67% for Sikhism and 0.52% for Judaism—but the proportion of residents identifying with the "any other religion" category matched the national figure of 0.29%.
+According to the 2021 United Kingdom census, 164,889 lived in Arun district.
+Of these, 52.11% identified themselves as Christian, 0.7% were Muslim, 0.3% were Buddhist, 0.24% were Hindu, 0.16% were Jewish, 0.05% were Sikh, 0.52% followed another religion, 39.88% claimed no religious affiliation and 6.04% did not state their religion.
+The proportions of Christians and people who followed no religion were higher than the figures in England as a whole (46.32% and 36.67% respectively).
+Islam, Judaism, Hinduism, Buddhism and Sikhism had a lower following in the district than in the country overall: in 2021, 6.73% of people in England were Muslim, 1.81% were Hindu, 0.92% were Sikh, 0.48% were Jewish and 0.46% were Buddhist.

 Administration

 All Anglican churches in Arun district are part of the Diocese of Chichester, whose cathedral is at Chichester, and (with one exception) the Archdeaconry of Chichester—one of three subdivisions which make up the next highest level of administration.
 In turn, this archdeaconry is divided into five deaneries.
 The churches at Clapham, Ferring, Findon and Patching are in the Rural Deanery of Worthing.
 Those at Aldingbourne, Aldwick, Angmering, Arundel, Barnham, Binsted, Bognor Regis, Burpham, Climping, East Preston, Eastergate, Felpham, Ford, Lyminster, Madehurst, Middleton-on-Sea, North Bersted, Pagham, Poling, Rustington, Slindon, South Bersted, South Stoke, Walberton, Wick and Yapton, and the two in Littlehampton, are part of the Rural Deanery of Arundel and Bognor.
 Houghton's church is within the Rural Deanery of Petworth in the Archdeaconry of Horsham.

-The Roman Catholic Diocese of Arundel and Brighton, whose cathedral is at Arundel, administers the district's eight Roman Catholic churches.
-Those at Bognor Regis and Slindon, and Arundel Cathedral itself, are in Cathedral Deanery.
+The Roman Catholic Diocese of Arundel and Brighton, whose cathedral is at Arundel, administers the district's seven Roman Catholic churches.
+Arundel Cathedral itself, and the three churches (Bognor Regis, Rose Green and Slindon) which make up Bognor Regis and Slindon parish, are in Cathedral Deanery.
 East Preston, Littlehampton and Rustington's churches are part of Worthing Deanery.
+Littlehampton is part of a joint parish with Rustington.
+A Vigil Mass (First Mass of Sunday) is also offered at the chapel of the Convent of the Poor Clares at Crossbush and is open to the public; this location is part of Cathedral Deanery.

 Some Methodist and United Reformed churches in the district are part of the South West Sussex United Area, founded in January 2010 as an ecumenical arrangement between the local Methodist Circuit and the Southern Synod of the United Reformed Church.
 Bognor Regis, Felpham, Rustington and Westergate Methodist Churches, Pagham and Rustington United Reformed Churches and the Littlehampton United Church (a joint congregation of both denominations) are part of the United Area.

-Baptist churches at Angmering, Aldwick, Arundel, Bognor Regis, Ferring and Littlehampton are administratively part of the West Sussex Network of the South Eastern Baptist Association.
+Baptist churches at Angmering, Aldwick, Arundel, Bognor Regis, Ferring, and Littlehampton are administratively part of the West Sussex Network of the South Eastern Baptist Association.